Shunzo Ono

-Shunzo Ono (大野 俊三, Ōno Shunzō) is a former Japanese football player.
+Shunzo Ono (大野 俊三, Ōno Shunzō) is a former Japanese footballer who played as a defender.

 Playing career

 Ono was born in Funabashi on March 29, 1965.
 After graduating from Narashino High School, he joined Japan Soccer League side Sumitomo Metal (later Kashima Antlers) in 1983.
 He played as center back and the club won the 2nd place in 1987 JSL Cup.
 In 1992, Japan Soccer League was folded and founded new league J1 League.
 In first season in 1993, the club won the 2nd place J1 League and he was selected Best Eleven.
 The club also won the 2nd place 1993 Emperor's Cup.
 However his opportunity to play decreased in 1995 and he moved to Kyoto Purple Sanga in 1996.
 He retired end of 1996 season.

 After retirement

 After his playing career, Ono became the owner of an izakaya (Japanese pub).
 He now works as a soccer commentator and personality on a local radio station, and Director of the Kashima Heights Sports Plaza.